search this blog

 - in fact, practically every analysis that I've run with Hajji_Firuz_ChL I2327 suggests that he harbors Yamnaya or Yamnaya-related genome-wide ancestry, which makes sense considering his Yamnaya-specific Y-haplogroup, don't you think?

-Heck, even if Hajji_Firuz_ChL I2327 is more or less accurately dated, and really was alive during the Chalcolithic period, then considering the points I've made above, the only honest explanation for his presence that early in what is now Iran is that there was a migration of a Yamnaya-like people from the steppes to the South Caspian region during the Chalcolithic.
+Heck, even if Hajji_Firuz_ChL I2327 is more or less accurately dated, and really was alive during the Chalcolithic period, then considering the points I've made above, the only honest explanation for his presence that early in what is now Iran is that there was a migration of a Yamnaya-like people from the steppes across the Caucasus during the Chalcolithic.

 I already wrote a post on this topic back in April, and a lengthy discussion ensued, with most of the commentators agreeing with my stance.
 But my efforts haven't had much of an impact outside of this blog.
 It's possible that my post was too confusing, so I went back today and rewrote it, also adding new stats and mixture models to help me drive home my point.
 Here's the link...